 Though public presentations are allowed for those who help crime victims identify their own victimization, general public education, prevention and awareness campaigns are not allowable.
-Allowable public information costs are limited to efforts describing the direct services under the grant and an explanation of how those services can be obtained (i.e., publication of pamphlets, brochures, etc).
+Allowable public information costs are limited to efforts describing the direct services under the grant and an explanation of how those services can be obtained (i.e., publication of pamphlets, brochures, etc.).

-3.3.
-Purchase of vehicles or buildings.

-3.4.
-Retirement of any debt or reimbursement of any person or entity for expenditures made or expenses incurred prior to the date of the current grant agreement.

-3.5.
-Perpetrator/Offender rehabilitation and counseling.

-Grantees cannot knowingly use CFA funds to offer rehabilitative services to offenders.

-3.6.
-Witness activities (for those who are not crime victims).

-3.7.
-Entertainment, honoraria, gifts, gift certificates, and recreational or sport activities.
+- 3.3.
+Purchase of vehicles or buildings. - 3.4.
+Retirement of any debt or reimbursement of any person or entity for expenditures made or expenses incurred prior to the date of the current grant agreement. - 3.5.
+Expenses incurred prior to the date of the current grant agreement. - 3.6.
+Perpetrator/Offender rehabilitation and counseling.Grantees cannot knowingly use CFA funds to offer rehabilitative services to offenders. - 3.7.
+Witness activities (for those who are not crime victims). - 3.8.
+Entertainment, honoraria, gifts, gift certificates, and recreational or sport activities. - 3.9.

-3.8.
 Fundraising activities.